-If the Final Value is less than or equal to the Initial Value, you will receive only the principal amount of your CDs at maturity, and you will not be compensated for any loss in value due to inflation and other factors relating to the value of money over time.
+If the Final Value is less than the Initial Value, you will receive only the principal amount of your CDs at maturity, and you will not be compensated for any loss in value due to inflation and other factors relating to the value of money over time.

-THE LEVEL OF THE INDEX WILL INCLUDE THE DEDUCTION OF A FEE OF 1.00% PER ANNUM -
+THE LEVEL OF THE INDEX WILL INCLUDE A 0.50% PER ANNUM DAILY DEDUCTION-

-This index fee will be deducted daily.
+The Index is subject to a 0.50% per annum daily deduction.
 As a result of the deduction of this index fee, the level of the Index will trail the value of a hypothetical identically constituted synthetic portfolio from which no such fee or cost is deducted.